billc0sta/Brainfuck/README.md

 # Brainfuck
-optimizing brainfuck interpreter
+non-optimizing brainfuck interpreter

 ## features
+this interpreter is not intended to be massively optimized. but it has two basic optimizations that i think is the bare minimum for non-debugging brainfuck interpreters

 - aggregates modifying operations into one.
-- massively reduces shifting operations.
 - instant jump operations.

-still under development
+still under development.